Rules & Regulations

 Applications for Membership shall be made on a form provided by the Newsletter Editor and shall contain a recommendation by and be countersigned by at least one Member.
 Applications shall be voted upon in order they are received except as provided in Article VI-C herein.
-Each Application shall be accompanied by check or cash in the amount as determined by the Members at a Members’ Meeting to be held in escrow.
+Each Application shall be accompanied by check or cash in the amount as determined by the Members at the maximum membership from 275 to 300 full paying members with a “sunset clause” of three years- (revised for 2018 to temporary rise a Members’ to be held in escrow.
 Completed applications should be delivered to the Newsletter Editor or mailed to the Club as the Mailing Address.

 C – MEMBERSHIP PREFERENCE FOR CHILDREN

 A child, grandchild, son or daughter in law of a Member who has had a continuous Membership for five or more years immediately prior to the child’s application for Membership shall have preference for Membership and be voted for Membership in the order each child’s application is received prior to other applications.
 Spouse, children, and grandchildren the application fee is waived.